aphecetche/docker-alice-amore/README.md

 # Usage

-The normal usage (once everything is setup) is to launch the set of containers using the `docker-compose up` command (the -d flag, as in `daemon` is used to launch containers in detached mode).
+The normal usage (once everything has been bootstrapped correctly) is to launch the set of containers using the `docker-compose up` command (the -d flag, as in `daemon` is used to launch containers in detached mode).